Research Topics

 Biography

-Jack A. Yanovski, M.D., Ph.D. is Chief of the Section on Growth and Obesity in the Division of Intramural Rsearch.
+Jack A. Yanovski, M.D., Ph.D. is Chief of the Section on Growth and Obesity in the Division of Intramural Research and Associate Scientific Director for Translational Medicine for NICHD.
 Dr. Yanovski obtained his medical degree in 1986 at the University of Pennsylvania, where he was also awarded a Ph.D. in Physiological Psychology in 1989.
 After residency training in Pediatrics at the Children’s Hospital of Philadelphia, Dr. Yanovski completed a fellowship in Pediatric Endocrinology at the NIH, conducting clinical and basic research with Dr. Gordon Cutler in the Developmental Endocrinology Branch, where he developed the dexamethasone-suppressed ovine corticotropin-releasing hormone test for the differential diagnosis of hypercortisolism.
-This test has become part of the standard armamentarium of tests used by endocrinologists.
 Dr. Yanovski remained at the NIH to serve as Chief of Pediatrics for the Warren Grant Magnuson Clinical Center from 1994-1998.
 In response to the growing problem of pediatric obesity, Dr. Yanovski returned to NICHD to create the Unit on Growth and Obesity in the NICHD’s Developmental Endocrinology Branch and serve as its Head.
 Dr. Yanovski has carried out a series of clinical studies related to the evaluation and treatment of overweight and obesity in children and adults, as well as laboratory investigations of the molecular etiologies of obesity.
-His randomized controlled trials have elucidated the limitations of current pharmacotherapeutic approaches for treatment of pediatric obesity and his observational studies have demonstrated the importance of disinhibited eating behaviors for pediatric obesity.
+His randomized controlled trials have elucidated the impact of pharmacotherapeutic approaches for treatment of pediatric obesity and his studies led to the FDA approval of setmelanotide for the obesity of the Bardet-Biedl syndrome.
+Dr. Yanovski's observational studies have demonstrated the importance of disinhibited eating behaviors for pediatric obesity, and his group has carried out multiple studies of behavioral approaches for the prevention and treatment of childhood and adolescent obesity.
 His lab has also elucidated the roles of the melanocortin 3 receptor and brain-derived neurotrophic factor in human body weight regulation.
-Dr. Yanovski has authored or co-authored over 350 manuscripts and has served as a regular reviewer for the New England Journal of Medicine, Lancet, JAMA, and many other journals.
+Dr. Yanovski has authored or co-authored over 400 manuscripts and he has served as a regular reviewer for the New England Journal of Medicine, Lancet, JAMA, and many other journals.
 He has served as a standing member of the NSCF, NIH Study Section, as a consultant for FDA advisory panels, and on the editorial boards of several obesity, pediatric, and endocrine journals.
 Dr. Yanovski has also served as Chair of The Obesity Society’s annual Scientific Meeting.
 Among other awards, he has received the Public Health Service’s Outstanding Service Medal for innovative studies on obesity, the NIH Director’s Ruth L. Kirschstein Mentoring Award, and both the Thomas A. Wadden Award for Distinguished Mentorship and the Bar-Or Award for Excellence in Pediatric Obesity Research from The Obesity Society.

 Selected Publications